todbot/blink1/docs/blink1-mk2-tricks.md

 Write a rainbow color pattern
 -----------------------------
-This only writes it to RAM, these changes are lost if you unplug.
+This example only writes the color pattern to RAM, these changes are lost if you unplug.
 See below for how to save to flash.

     % for h in {0..255..16}